Bullrich/UnityFolderCleaner/README.md

   ```
 * Switch back to the Unity software and wait for it to finish importing the added package.

-### Added test
+### Add editor test

-There is a unit test to ensure that there is no empty directories in the project.
+There is a unit test to ensure that there are no empty directories in the project.

 If you want to add this test to your project you can add it following this steps: